Katherine Robinette, Keystone and Raven, LLC

 3. Find common ground and bridge communication gaps.

-(2.5-hour, in-person workshop)
+(2.5 hours, in-person workshop)

 Book Katherine